JackAndStephsWorkshop/SpinLast/README.md

 Edit the getSessionKey.py file to include your API Key and Shared Secret.

-From the command line, navigate to the SpinLast directory and run getSessionKey.py to get your permanent Last.fm Session Key.
+From the command line, navigate to the SpinLast directory and run getSessionKey.py and follow it's instructions to get your permanent Last.fm Session Key.
 ```bash
 python3 SpinLast.py
 ```